alaweimm90/SciComp/docs/INSTALLATION_GUIDE.md

 ## 🏛️ About UC Berkeley

-The Berkeley SciComp Framework is developed at the **University of California, Berkeley**.
+The SciComp is developed at the **University of California, Berkeley**.

 **Contact Information**:
 - **Email**: scicomp@berkeley.edu